stella-cv/stella_vslam/docs/index.rst

 |

-This is the `OpenVSLAM <https://github.com/OpenVSLAM-Community/openvslam>`_ documentation.
+This is the `stella_vslam <https://github.com/stella-cv/stella_vslam>`_ documentation.
+NOTE: This is a community fork of xdspacelab/openvslam.
+It was created to continue active development of OpenVSLAM on Jan 31, 2021.
+The original repository is no longer available.
+Please read README.md in `stella_vslam <https://github.com/stella-cv/stella_vslam>`.

 Contents
 --------